 Southwest Airlines flights arrive and depart Denver at gates on the C Concourse.
 Connecting passengers on other Southwest flights stay on the same concourse and do not exit the TSA secure area.
 Southwest’s check-in counters and baggage claim are on the Main Terminal’s East side.

-United Airlines flights arrive and depart Denver at gates on the B Concourse.
-Connecting passengers on other United flights stay on the same concourse and do not exit the TSA secure area.
+United Airlines flights mostly arrive and depart Denver at gates on the B Concourse, though some also use gates on the A concourse.
+Connecting passengers to other United flights can do so without exiting the TSA secure area either on the same concourse or using the underground automated people mover to go to the other concourse.
 United’s check-in counters and baggage claim are on the Main Terminal’s West side.

 Embracing its cowboy and mining past and mixing it with a forward-looking attitude, the Denver metropolitan area of nearly 3 million people is the hub of the spectacular Rocky Mountain region for skiing as well as year-round outdoor activities.

 Be among the first to know and get regular updates about Tucson International Airport from the Tucson Airport Authority in our monthly newsletter.